MongoDB will support multidocument ACID transactions

 Multidocument support is planned for MongoDB 4.0, which is due this summer and reached beta stage this week.
 ACID transactions already have been supported at the document level in the database; now they can be done across documents as well as across collections within MongoDB.
 Collections in MongoDB are analogous to a table in a relational database.

-With multidocument ACID transactions support, develoerps coudl enable many-to-many data relationships.
+With multidocument ACID transactions support, developers could enable many-to-many data relationships.
 An order management system, for example, might have a transaction affecting five items, which needs to be reflected in the inventory system; this would be handled by MongoDB 4.0 without developers having to write code.
 The new capability should make transactions have a look and feel similar to what developers have been familiar with in relational databases.
 The company says multidocument transaction support will not affect performance in MongoDB 4.0 for workloads that do not need them.

 How to download MongoDB 4.0